Sagebati/goban/README.md

 - Naive implementation to count points
 - Printing an *ugly* ascii goban
 - Generate legals moves
+- Japanese Rules

 ## In actual development
 - Documentation
 - Rules
-- GTP

 ## What is not in point:
 - Complete end game
-- Japanese Rules
+- Seki handling